Street racing: Motivations

 Bets on races often involve "a pot", which means that multiple people have their money betting on one of the cars.
 A pot allows betters to gamble an amount that they are comfortable with rather than having to find a bettor who wants to gamble exactly the same amount.
 At the start of the actual race the total pot amounts must be even on each car, which sometimes limits the size of the pot on the more popular car if the less popular car cannot get an equally large pot.
 Races are often set up in advance, especially when high bets are at stake.
 Races that are set up in advance may have a "DP" or "punk out money" arranged in advance, which is usually 10 percent of the potential pot, and if one racer fails to show up at the agreed race time the DP is forfeited.
 Some racers may agree that if one racer leaves the line early or does something that is agreed as unacceptable during the actual race, only the DP money is lost, but that is not always the case.
 Sometimes the rule is that "if you chase, it is a race", meaning that if one racer jumps and the other racer follows, it is a legitimate race.
 Another example would be that once a racer leaves the line, even if he jumped, he is considered to have left the line, and if he attempts to back up or simply slow down, he is still considered to have started his race, and the other racer has the right to leave the line at any time and the race is legitimate.
 So, it is wise for a racer who jumped to continue driving all the way to the finish line.
 These are considered universal rules among many serious street racers no matter where in the world the race is held.

 Dangers

 Dangers can include serious injury, legal consequences, and death.
-Since 2000, at least 179 people have been killed in street racing–related accidents in Los Angeles.
+Between 2000 and 2018, at least 179 people died in street racing–related accidents in Los Angeles.

 Additional dangers provided by the Kent, Washington police department are as follows.